-The Operations Manager and Development Manager comprise the senior staff leadership for Town Cats, and report into the President of the Board.
-As our new Operations Manager, Samantha Sullivan is the senior staff member responsible for managing all operations within Town Cats.
 Samantha grew up in Littleton, Colorado but has since lived all over the US.
-For the past 6 years she has been living in Los Angeles and is excited to be living in Northern California now.
-She has over 15 years of experience in animal welfare including emergency and day veterinary clinics, animal shelters, humane law enforcement, and zoological settings.
+For the past 6 years she has been living in Los Angeles and has lived in the bay area for just over a year.
+She has over 17 years of experience in animal welfare including emergency and day veterinary clinics, animal shelters, humane law enforcement, and zoological settings.
 In addition, she has nearly 20 years of experience working in business management including retail and small business ownership.
-She holds a Bachelor’s Degree in Marketing, an MBA and is in pursuit of a Masters in Biology focused in wild cat conservation.
+She holds a Bachelor’s Degree in Marketing, an MBA and most recently obtained her Master’s Degree in Biology focused in wildlife conservation.
 She lives with her husband Nich, and four black rescue cats; Susu, Mister, Pixie and Kindle.
 Samantha is passionate about cats, animal welfare and conservation.
 When she is not working or at home she can be found in a yoga studio, hiking the trails or listening to live music.
-Samantha is excited to be working for Town Cats and cannot wait to help the organization grow and continue to help the cats of Santa Clara County.

 Dr. Tiva Hoshizaki is a 2012 graduate from Massey University, New Zealand.
 She completed 3 years of advanced training in shelter medicine at Cornell University and has always worked exclusively with shelter pets.
 Dr. Tiva loves every kind of cat, but is especially fond of neonatal kittens and geriatric cats.
 She has worked and consulted in a wide range of shelters, including kitten nurseries and foster networks.
 At home she is a bottle-feeder for very young or critically ill kittens.
 In addition to fostering, Dr. Tiva also adopts and provides hospice care for elderly cats.
 When not taking care of animals, she also works at a tech startup, designing shelter software, and teaches shelter medicine for the University of Florida.
 Dr. Tiva is very excited to join the Town Cats team and is looking forward to helping out cats in the community!